15 minute exercise that could tell you whether you will be in business next year

-However, whatever the outcome of the Covid-19 situation, shareholders want their investment expectations met by C-level executives.
+However, whatever the outcome shareholders want their investment expectations met by C-level executives.
 So what are they looking for?
-Here is a list of probabilities:
+Here is a short list of probabilities:

 Adequately researched information supporting probability forecasts

-List the three most crucial performance indicators used in setting budgets
+List of three most crucial performance indicators used in setting budgets

 When to consider fall-back strategy plans

-A red line drawn for immediate “removal-of-the-bales” [for instance, rumour of the Imperial decision to withdraw from its road transport interests]
+A red line drawn for immediate “removal-of-the-bales” [for instance, rumour of the Imperial decision [and others] to withdraw their road transport interests]

 No doubt, all the above are time consuming tasks but there are several ways to quickly assess these probabilities, so these will be the focus of this discussion Topic.